microsoft/aerial_wildlife_detection/doc/setup_db.md

 ## Create a new database and the main user account
-This needs to be done from the installation root of AIde, with the correct environment activated.
+This needs to be done from the installation root of AIDE, with the correct environment activated.

 ```bash
     sudo -u postgres psql -c "CREATE USER $dbUser WITH PASSWORD '$dbPassword';"